pypanta/pypanta_pelican/content/how-to-install-nginx-uwsgi-and-django-on-ubuntu.md

 Category: Howto
 Tags: Django, Nginx, uWSGI, Ubuntu, Linux

-As a Python and Django developer, one of best and fastest ways to deploy my Web aplications is the combination of [Nginx](http://nginx.org/), the high-performance Web server and [uWSGI](http://projects.unbit.it/uwsgi/).
+As a Python and Django developer, one of best and fastest ways to deploy my Web aplications is the combination of the [Nginx](http://nginx.org/), the high-performance Web server, and [uWSGI](http://projects.unbit.it/uwsgi/).

-In this tutorial, I'll describe you how to install and configure Nginx, uWSGI, VirtualENV and Django on Ubuntu.
+In this tutorial, I'll show you how to install and configure Nginx, uWSGI, VirtualENV and Django on Ubuntu.

 To install all required applications, open a Terminal and run the following command: